Jobs and Internships

 - Engage yourself and your students with the Swallow Hill community and actively support its mission.

-- Have knowledge of Swallow Hill’s educational path and recommend programs that will stimulate and expand your student’s artistic education.
+- Have knowledge of Swallow Hill Music’s educational path and recommend programs that will stimulate and expand your student’s artistic education.

 - Maintain a consistent schedule and commit to your group class and private lesson engagements.